Governor's Bay Day 2021

 "There's nothing like summer in Rhode Island and I think we're all ready to enjoy our beautiful waters, sandy beaches, and abundant fisheries.
 This Bay Day, I invite Rhode Islanders to head to the beach, drop a fishing line in Narragansett Bay, and experience all of the natural resources the Ocean State has to offer." - Governor Dan McKee

 Traditionally held the last Sunday in July, Governor's Bay Day includes family-friendly activities and free parking at all Rhode Island state beaches.
 The Rhode Island Public Transit Authority (RIPTA) also will waive the roundtrip fare on all service to South County beaches on Route 66 (URI/Galilee).
 Service to the beach will be provided on a first-come, first-served basis.
-Free activities will be offered at Roger W. Wheeler State Beach from 10:00 AM to 12:00 PM and will include a saltwater fly-tying station, arts and crafts, and environmental education.
+The free activities planned at Roger Wheeler State Beach have been cancelled due to the forecast.

 "Ensuring the public can enjoy beaches, parks, and access to saltwater fishing is a public trust that the Department of Environmental Management works to fulfill every day by providing countless families with opportunities to enjoy being outside.
 Bay Day is the perfect day to celebrate being a Rhode Islander." - DEM Acting Director Terry Gray